DrSkippy/Gnacs/README.md

      `sudo pip install gnacs --no-deps`
      `sudo pip install gnacs --no-deps --upgrade` (if you have installed before)

-In order to regenerate the documentation, also use:
+In order to regenerate the documentation, you will need:

      `sudo pip install sphinx autodoc ghp-import sphinx-argparse`

 To view the Sphinx docs go [here](https://drskippy27.github.io/Gnacs/)

 ### Supported publishers:
 * Twitter